 - OnePlus 3: 6 GB

-(This list is roughly based on the Top Android Phones as of July 2016)
+(This list is roughly based on the Top Android Phones article from July 2016.)

-Devices with hi-dpi ("retina") screen have more pixels and thus have a higher memory consumption.
-For example Nexus 9 tablet has screen with resolution 2048×1536, so one full-screen image requires 12 MB of memory.
+Devices with hi-dpi (retina) screens have more pixels and thus have a higher memory consumption.
+For example, the Nexus 9 tablet has a screen with the resolution 2048×1536, so one fullscreen image requires 12 MB of memory.

-When overall device memory is getting low apps are notified.
-PSPDFKit correctly handles these notifications and frees up not critical resources in such situations.
-This does not work if the application requests a large block of memory at once - which is what is required to decompress an image.
-If PSPDFKit detects an image that would require more memory than what is safe to be allocated, we log a warning, instead of taking the risk to be killed.
+When overall device memory is getting low, apps are notified.
+PSPDFKit correctly handles these notifications and frees up non-critical resources in such situations.
+This does not work if the application requests a large block of memory at once, which is what is required to decompress an image.
+If PSPDFKit detects an image that would require more memory than what is safe to be allocated, its logs a warning instead of taking the risk that it’s killed:

 “Couldn’t load image: image size too big (X bytes, maximum allowed is X)”

-You can use the PDF Optimizer feature of Adobe Acrobat Pro (File -> Save as Other -> Optimized PDF...) to reduce the image size (ppi, Pixels per inch.
-To learn more, read our Optimize PDF for mobile rendering article.
+You can use the PDF Optimizer feature of Adobe Acrobat Pro (File > Save as Other > Optimized PDF) to reduce the image size of (pixels per inch.
+To learn more, read our Optimize PDF Documents for Mobile Rendering guide.